railsuser2014/openobject-doc-book-en/6/6_17_Purchases/index.rst

  You will now see how OpenERP handles and simplifies this and the control of purchases from suppliers.*

-For this chapter you should start with a fresh database that includes demonstration data, with :mod:`purchase` and its dependencies installed and no particular chart of accounts configured.
+For this chapter you can continue using the database already created or you should start with a fresh database that includes demonstration data, with :mod:`purchase` and its dependencies installed and no particular chart of accounts configured.

 .. raw:: html